 Earn a PhD in Medical Sciences

 The University of Nicosia Medical School offers a PhD in Medical Sciences to students who successfully complete an independent research programme that breaks new ground in the chosen field of study.
-The PhD in Medical Sciences aspires students to become independent researchers, thus advancing innovation and development.
-Following the completion of their PhD, graduands will develop capabilities that will allow them to carry out and lead independent research, innovate and push the frontiers of science and medicine forward.
+The PhD in Medical Sciences enables students to become independent researchers, thus advancing innovation and development.
+Following the completion of their PhD, graduates will develop capabilities that will allow them to carry out and lead independent research, to innovate and to push forward the frontiers of science and medicine.

 Program’s purpose and objectives

 - In-depth study of a specific topic.

 - The ability to express creativity in research.

 - The opportunity to develop skills that allow students to critically examine the existing literature in their specific research area.

 - Development of skills in developing and testing hypotheses.

 - Development of the skills to plan and conduct experiments.